 In zones 3-7, four feet tall with green foliage and delicate fluffy white spikes – C. japonica “Thunberg”

 And the similar popular C. japonica “White Pearl”

-Featured image: Actaea simplex “Pink Spike” at RHS Wisley UK
+Featured image: Actaea simplex “Pink Spike” with other bugbane relatives at HS Wisley UK